env0-labs/env0.terminal/README.md

 ## 🖥️ Rendering & UI Separation

-- **All rendering, screen clearing, cursor, and visual effects are handled entirely by the consuming application** (CLI, Unity, etc.).
+- **All rendering, screen clearing, cursor, and visual effects are handled entirely by the consuming application** (CLI, front-end, etc.).
   This engine provides only logic, state, and output—never visual formatting or presentation.

 ---